-Celebrate America's independence by exercising your rights!
+Celebrate America's

-Tuesday, July 5, is the deadline to register for the Aug.
+independence by exercising your rights!
+Tuesday, July 5, is the deadline to register for the Aug 2 primary for state register for the Aug.
 2 primary for state offices.
 Candidates for Michigan state representatives are among those who will be on the Aug.
 2 primary ballot.